-If within a domestic violence situation within the family:
+If within a domestic abuse situation within the family:

-For domestic violence - Family members are defined as mother, father, son, daughter, brother, sister, and grandparents, whether directly related, in laws or step-family:
+For domestic abuse - Family members are defined as mother, father, son, daughter, brother, sister, and grandparents, whether directly related, in laws or step-family:

 - If adult victim and defendant - flag "FM" or "HBV" and "Domestic Violence"